The Adventures of Algy

-The Adventures of Algy is a 1925 Australian film comedy from director Beaumont Smith about a "silly ass" Englishman (Claude Dampier) who inherits a sheep station in New Zealand.
+The Adventures of Algy is a 1925 Australian comedy film written and directed by Beaumont Smith about a "silly ass" Englishman (Claude Dampier) who inherits a sheep station in New Zealand.
 It is an unofficial follow up to Hullo Marmaduke (1924), which also starred Dampier.

 Unlike most of Smith's silent films, most of the movie survives today.

 Plot

 Algy (Claude Dampier) is an Englishman who travels to New Zealand to claim a sheep station he has inherited.
 He falls in love with a neighbour, Kiwi McHill (Bathie Stuart), then travels to Australia.
 He runs into Kiwi again, using dances she has learned from her Māori friends in a Sydney revue.
 When he returns to New Zealand he strikes oil on his farm and he and Kiwi are married.